dharmab/dcs-campaigns/theaters/calamity/CONTRIBUTING.md

 ### Naming Conventions

 Templates should be named and group and unit names prefixed according to the pattern `TEMPLATETYPE-RegionName-TemplateID-VariantID` unless otherwise stated.
 This makes it easy to identify units in TacView when troubleshooting.

   - Example: `CAS-KashuriGori-3-2` is a CAS template and the second variant of the third template in the Kashuri-Gori region.
 Groups and united within the template should be prefixed with `CAS-KashuriGori-3-2`, e.g. a group might be named `CAS-KashuriGori-3-2 primary damaged`, and a unit might be named `CAS-KashuriGori-3-2-1`.

 ### Death Goals

+Death goals are used to determine which (and how many) units must be destroyed or damaged for a template to be considered complete.
+Death goals are specified in the names of statics and groups you place in the Mission Editor.

 Understand how [death goal specifications](https://jtoppins.github.io/dct/designer.html#death-goal-specification-goalspec) work and bias towards using death goals less than the default 90% threshold.
 For most templates, consider the template completed if the player heavily damaged key targets.